How to install a Contact Form 7 form on my WordPress site?

 Follow these instructions to install the Contact Form 7 form on your web page

-2. Enter "Contact Form 7" in the search box in the upper right corner and click Contact Form 7 - "Install now".
-After that, click on the same button "Activate".
+2. Type “Contact Form 7” in the search box in the top right corner and click Contact Form 7 – “Install Now”.
+Then click “Enable” on the same button.

-3. After that, click on "Contact" in the admin menu.
-You can see only one form at this time.
-The form usually works with its default settings, but you can edit the settings by clicking on the name of the contact form.
-By default, form submissions arrive in the site administrator's email box.
-You can also see the default fields of the form by clicking on the name of the form "Contact form 1".
+3. Then click on “Contact” in the admin menu.
+You will only see one form at the moment.
+The form will usually work with its default settings, but you can edit the settings by clicking on the name of the contact form.
+By default, form submissions will arrive in the site administrator’s email inbox.
+You can also see the default fields for the form by clicking on the name of the form “Contact Form 1”.

-4. Click on the code in square brackets "Shortcode".
-Copy the code including square brackets to the clipboard, e.g. Ctrl+C/Command-C.
+4. Click on the code in brackets "Shortcode".
+Copy the code with brackets and date to the clipboard, e.g. Ctrl+C/Command-C.

-5. After this, the shortcode must be placed in the desired place where the form is to be placed.
-If you want to place the form on a specific page, click "Pages" in the admin menu.
+5. After this, you need to place the shortcode in the desired location where you want the form to be placed.
+If you want to place the form on a specific page, click on “Pages” in the admin menu.

-7. Drag the block to the desired position on the page.
-Set the code copied to your clipboard as the value of the block.
-After that, save the page from the upper right corner "Update".
+7. Drag the block to the desired location on the page.
+Paste the code copied to your clipboard as the block value.
+Then save the page by clicking “Update” in the top right corner.

 Everything is ready.
 Your contact form will now send you contact requests entered via your form on your site.
 Your site's e-mail must of course be set up correctly.
 Try out your form and if you do not receive the message entered through the form to your admin email, there may be a problem with the email settings.
 In this case, you should test the emailing by trying to reset your own password.
 If you do not receive a message for resetting the password, your email settings need to be fixed.
 However, if you can receive a password reset message, there likely is a problem with your form.